feathersjs/feathers/packages/generator-feathers/generators/app/templates/README.md

 $ feathers generate service               # Generate a new Service
 $ feathers generate hook                  # Generate a new Hook
-$ feathers generate model                 # Generate a new Model
 $ feathers help                           # Show all commands
 ```